gwalkey/SSAS_DW_Logins/README.md

 5) An Excel Pivot Table to view the historical Logins

 # Benefits
-This solution allows you to answer question like
+This solution allows you to answer questions like
 * Who logged in at this hour
 * From what Hosts
 * What Appllications did they use